kubedb/website/content/docs/platform/v2026.3.30/guides/account-management/kubernetes/credentials.md

 ## AWS

-To create or import EKS clusters to [AppsCode Dashboard](https://console.appscode.com/), you need to create a access-key with the following policies.
+To create or import EKS clusters to [Platform Console](https://console.appscode.com/), you need to create a access-key with the following policies.
 - AmazonEC2FullAccess (AWS Managed Policy)
 - AWSCloudFormationFullAccess (AWS Managed Policy)
 - EKSAllAccess